Alaska Senior Living Statistics & Facts

 Memory care facilities in Alaska offer housing for seniors at various stages of Alzheimer's Disease and dementia requiring support and care for their safety.

 Just like the other senior living options, nursing home costs in Alaska are quite high.
-A study found that for a semi-private room in a nursing home, the average cost came out to as much as $232,505 a year.
+A study found that the average cost for a semiprivate room in a nursing home came out to as much as $413,204 a year.
 Depending on location, some nursing homes may cost more than others.
-The ones located out of the metropolitan areas are more costly, averaging out to a hefty $285,000 per year!
+The ones located out of the metropolitan areas are more costly, averaging out to a hefty $318,000 per year!

 Hospice care is vital for seniors who are dealing with a terminal illness.
 There are 6 hospice facilities in Alaska, with 3 located in Anchorage.
 The average cost of hospice facilities in Alaska is $55,080 a year, with costs ranging from $3,330 to $6,000 a month.
 Under hospice care, seniors can expect staff to provide required medications and manage pain and symptoms, as well as counseling for the family on how to best care for the elderly.
 Hospice nursing homes help seniors live as comfortably as possible in their final years of life.